flomesh-io/osm-edge-docs/content/en/docs/getting_started/install_apps.md

 - `bookstore-v2` - this is the same container as the first `bookstore` we deployed, but for this demo we will assume that it is a new version of the app we need to upgrade to.

 The `bookbuyer`, `bookthief`, `bookstore`, and `bookwarehouse` Pods will be in separate Kubernetes Namespaces with the same names. `mysql` will be in the `bookwarehouse` namespace.
-Each new Pod in the service mesh will be injected with an Envoy sidecar container.
+Each new Pod in the service mesh will be injected with an Pipy sidecar container.

 ### Create the Namespaces